-Remember, if you own a dog and qualify for Responsible Dog Owner Status, you can get discounted registration renewal fees.
+Remember, if you own a dog and have been granted the Responsible Dog Owner Status, you can get discounted registration renewal fees.

 The Dog Control Act 1996(external link) sets the infringement fees for various breaches of the Act.
-Animal Management Officers can issue infringement offence notices for these breaches under the Act.
-These include offences where problems are caused for people and other animals including protected wildlife.
+Animal Management Officers can issue infringement offence notices for specific breaches under the Act, but depending on the circumstances may decide to issue a warning notice to an owner instead.
+These offences include those where problems are caused for people and other animals including protected wildlife.

-Un-neutered dogs are dogs that have not be spayed or neutered and are not dogs that may be registered under the specific categories of Responsible Dog Owner Status, Working dogs, Dangerous dogs, or disability assist dogs.
+Un-neutered dogs fee is for dogs that have not be spayed or neutered, and are not dogs that may be registered under the specific categories of Responsible Dog Owner Status, Working/Rural dogs, Dangerous dogs, or Disability Assist dogs.

 No separate fee is set for the registration of dogs classified as menacing.

 Spayed/neutered dogs: Evidence in the form of a veterinary certificate, or a declaration from the owner may be required.
-This will be held on record for subsequent registration years.
+This desexing status will be held on record for subsequent registration years.

 Owners granted Responsible Dog Owner status are required to register all dogs in their possession or care by 30 June each year in order to obtain the rebate (discount) offered by the Council on the dog registration fee.

-Note: Where the Responsible Dog Owner status is held by an owner, failure to register by 30 June each year may cause the status to be lost, and the owner may then be ineligible to obtain the status again for two years.
+Note: Where the Responsible Dog Owner status is held by an owner, failure to register by 30 June each year may cause the status to be lost.
+When the status is lost, an owner may then be ineligible to obtain the status again for two years.
 Responsible Dog Owner fee concessions do not apply after 30 June each year.

 Working dog will generally be a dog kept solely or predominantly for the herding of stock, or a dog kept by a government agency or the Police for carrying out the functions of that organisation.
 Some other dogs may qualify under certain circumstances.
 If you feel your dog may qualify as a Working dog, contact the Animal Management team for verification.